-Field performance testing was conducted at the OSU Agronomy Research Station in Stillwater, OK to evaluate emergence of maize seeds.
-A randomized complete block design was used with 3 replications and 13 treatments; consisting of 2 housings (H1st and H1so), 2 drum sizes (450s and 450b), and 3 seed sizes (3572, 3263 and 2652).
-All treatments were planted with Pioneer hybrid maize seed on tilled ground, 0.76m apart.
+235 and 260 are drum cavity depth (mm), T4-T8 are test brushes and 13 treatments; consisting of 2 housings (H1st and H1so), 2 drum sizes (450s and 450b), and 3 seed sizes (3572, 3263, and 2652).
+All treatments were planted with Pioneer hybrid maize seed on tilled ground, 0.76 m apart.
 Emergence counts, including single and multiple seeds, were taken and percent emergence (%) for each treatment was averaged from the three replications.
 Results for the emergence counts for different treatments are summarized in a bar chart presented in Figure 7.